kroma-network/kroma-specs/specs/protocol/security-council.md

 All contract upgrades deployed on [Layer 1][g-l1] are conducted by the [governance of the Security Council](contract-upgrades.md#upgrade-by-governance).
 These upgrades are proposed by a member of Security Council and are determined through the voting of these members.
-If a proposal passes, it typically has a 7-day timelock delay for execution.